christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 1.7](/images/Josephus.jpg){:width="400px"}

 Fig. 1.7.
 'Josephus' bust which I identify as
 Tiberius Julius Alexander.
 Compare it to Nerva's depictions.
 So, 'Josephus' was Philo of Alexandria's son.
-Tiberius Julius Alexander's son was named 'Philopappos' and one of his mothers aliases was 'Alexandria bat Matthias' which is where the pseudonym 'Joseph bar Matthias' comes from.
+Tiberius Julius Alexander's son was named 'Philopappos' and one of his mother's aliases was 'Alexandria bat Matthias' which is where the pseudonym 'Joseph bar Matthias' comes from.
 Also, drop the initial b and final s in the name "Bar Mathias" and you get (Joseph of) Arimathea.

 ![Fig. 1.8](/images/coin-abgar-phraates.png){:width="400px"}